sadanand-singh/Blog/posts/alooparatharecipe.rst

 ^^^^^^^^

 1. Boil and peel Potatoes.
-2. Mash boiled Potatoes and mix salt and chilli flakes.
+2. Mash boiled Potatoes and mix salt and chili flakes.
 3. In a skillet heat oil and add *Garam Masala*.
 4. Once it start to sputter, add cut onions.
 5. Add rest of spices and fry until golden brown.
-6. Add mashed Potatoes mix and frey for another 2-3 minbutes.
+6. Add mashed Potatoes mix and fry for another 2-3 minutes.

 Bread (*Paratha*)
 ^^^^^^^^^^^^^^^^^